callumcurtis/cgzip/README.md

 | `D` | 1 | 3 | 111 |

-Although these two tricks are enough to achieve compression, a host of additional techniques and considerations are involved in creating a GNU Gzip compressor.
+Although these two tricks are enough to achieve compression, a host of additional techniques and considerations are involved in creating a Gzip compressor.
 For instance, DEFLATE supports three block types: block type 0, block type 1, and block type 2.
 Block type 0 is uncompressed.
 Block type 1 is compressed using a hardcoded table of prefix codes.
 Block type 2 is compressed using a custom table of prefix codes.
 The compressor chooses the sizes